This story originally appeared in the April/May 2015 issue of Pointe.

 Now she often begins a process by filming her own improvisations.
 "I'm interested in how energy flows through the body," she says, "and how the body language we use everyday could be magnified or distorted into dance."
 As a freelance artist, she devotes most of her time to choreographing on others, though she continues to stay active as a dancer.
 Through a New York City Center fellowship last year, she commissioned a solo for herself, by Adam Barruch, while also creating new work for a group of dancers she auditioned and hired.

 Her advice to young choreographers?
 "Don't feel like you have to have everything figured out before you start.
 I think that's what held me back for so long.
 I didn't understand that you have to start something without knowing where it will end."

 Upcoming project: A premiere for Royal Winnipeg Ballet's Q Dance series, June 10–12.

 Gemma Bond rehearsing Cassandra Trenary for ABT's Innovation Initiative.
-Photo by Jim Lafferty for Pointe.
+Jim Lafferty.